Hospital Readmissions Reduction Program: Keys to Success

 - Measure and sustain results over the long term

-Once an EDW is in place, the organization has a foundation in place to adopt analytics applications.
-Analytics are powerful tools that enable non-technical users to make sense of the data and discover the best areas to make changes.
+Once an EDW is in place, the organization has a foundation to adopt analytics applications.
+Analytics is a powerful tool that enables non-technical users to make sense of the data and discover the best areas to make changes.

 Even though there are many types of analytics solutions, they all share one important trait: non-technical users gain an easy and intuitive way to ask complex questions of the data stored within the EDW.
 Nobody needs to be a programmer or wait weeks or months in a queue for a custom-built report.